 All staff, teaching and non-teaching, are responsible for pastoral care.
 The school seeks to create a positive caring atmosphere with our core values being Focussed, Calm and Considerate.
-Most full time, and some part time teachers are expected to undertake the role as form tutors and are the 'first point of contact' for all students.
-This system, along with key contacts for PP students and Lead year group TA's ensure that all students have someone to talk to, which facilitates that communication is kept open between home and school.
+Most full time, and some part time teachers are expected to be form tutors and are the 'first point of contact' for all students.
+This system, along with key contacts for PP students and Lead year group TA's ensure that all students have someone to talk to and communication is kept open between home and school.

-We have a firm and fair approach to discipline, which is reflected in our Behaviour for Learning System which supports staff and provides a framework for expectations both in the classroom and around the school site.
+We have a firm and fair approach to discipline, which is reflected in our Behaviour for Learning System which supports staff and provides a framework for expectations in the classroom.